suziexi/frameblends.github.io/README.md

 After studying and making the judgment from the complicated and massive information, I realize there are a lot of skills and knowledge I do not have yet, but need to have in order to accomplish the goal of this project.
 Those not-yet-have but have-to-gain tasks are:

 - Confirm proper dataset for training and testing from Red Hen data source
-- Deeply understand and are able to test the existed tools for detecting FrameBlends, mainly including Semafor and Open Sesame
+- Deeply understand and are able to test the existed tools for detecting FrameBlends, mainly including Semafor and Open-Sesame
 - Try to test out the bias and flaws of the existed tools and explore the underlying reasons
 - Try to improve the system based on the flaws of the existed tools, or create functional integration
 - Gain more linguistics background knowledge about Semantics and Syntax